impresso/CLEF-HIPE-2020/_pages/index.md

 ![alt](images/pages/project-schema.jpg)

+**-------**

+### >> Update Covid-19 <<

+CLEF conference and CLEF Labs calendar are maintained for the moment, but as for many other events, the evolution is changing rapidly and is closely monitored by the organisers.
+We will relay all updates impacting HIPE calendar on the website and via the googlegroup mailing list.

+**-------**

 HIPE (Identifying Historical People, Places and other Entities) is a **named entity processing evaluation campaign** on **historical newspapers** in **French**, **German** and **English**, organized in the context of the [_impresso_](http://impresso-project.ch) project and run as a [CLEF 2020](https://clef2020.clef-initiative.eu/) Evaluation Lab.

 ### Key information